If you love trips with your concealed weapon, then you need to know how to travel interstate with your firearm.

 Provided, that in the case of a vehicle without a compartment separate from the driver’s compartment the firearm or ammunition shall be contained in a locked container other than the glove compartment or console.

 What Does It All Mean?

-There will be variations on gun transportation laws by state.
+There will be variations in gun transportation laws by state.
 Regardless of these, you can still legally cross state lines as long as you satisfy the following three conditions:

 - You have a license to carry firearms in your home state for any lawful purpose (like self-defense).

-- You can lawfully possess firearms in your destination.
+- You can lawfully possess firearms at your destination.

 - The car doesn’t have a loaded firearm.
 It must be out of your reach along with the ammunition.